St Arnaud

 How does the suburb of St Arnaud's income rank nationally?

-The suburb of St Arnaud's income level is lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for FY-23.
-The suburb of St Arnaud's median income among taxpayers is $40,429 and the average income stands at $48,282, which compares to figures for Rest of Vic.'s of $50,954 and $62,728 respectively.
+The suburb of St Arnaud shows a median taxpayer income of $40,429 and an average of $48,282 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
+This is lower than average on a national basis, contrasting with Rest of Vic.'s median income of $50,954 and average income of $62,728.
 Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $43,764 (median) and $52,265 (average) as of September 2025.

 What is the disposable income in the suburb of St Arnaud?